Nová Ves (Liberec District): Administrative division

+Etymology

+The name means 'new village' in Czech.

 Geography

 Nová Ves is located about 7 km north of Liberec.
-The southern part of the municipal territory lies in the Zittau Basin, the northern part lies in the Jizera Mountains.
+The southern part of the municipal territory lies in the Eastern Upper Lusatia, the northern part lies in the Jizera Mountains.
 The highest point is at 583 m above sea level.
 The Jeřice River flows through the municipality.

 History

 The first written mention of Nová Ves is from 1464.
 The Schwanitz family owned the village from 1498 to 1595, then they sold it to Katharina of Redern.
 She had built here a church.
 After the Battle of White Mountain, Nová Ves was acquired by Albrecht von Wallenstein.
 After that, the village changed several owners in a short period of time.
 It wasn't until 1712 that the Gallas family bought it and added it to the Liberec estate.

 Transport

 The I/13 road (the section from Liberec to the Czech-Polish border in Habartice) runs along the eastern municipal border.